 A List of Low-Calorie, High-Protein Foods

-It’s been a few years now since the low-carb/high-protein myth* was finally put to rest; however, there may be times when you need to get your protein on, and want to find some low-fat, high-protein choices.
+It’s been a few years now since the low-carb/high-protein myth* was finally put to rest.
+However, there may be times when you still want a list of low-calorie, high-protein foods.

 As a quick tip for finding these foods, know that when you’re looking at nutrition labels, the FDA considers foods that provide more than 20 percent of your RDA of protein per serving as “high protein.”
 That’s about 9 grams for an adult woman and 12 grams for an adult male.